angela-d/brain-dump/linux-config-tracking.md

 ```bash
 git reset --hard HEAD^
 ```
+'HEAD' (capitalized) is the most current part of the branch - the recent commit object and parent of the next commit.

-Undoes all local changes (you will lose any edits in this directory)
+`git reset --hard HEAD^` undoes all local changes (you will lose any edits in this directory)
 ***

 **Deleting committed pushes from the repository**